Union for the Freedom of Ukraine trial: Process and verdict

 The process had numerous inconsistencies.
 Leaders of the Ukrainian emigration strongly denied prosecutors' allegations that the emigration gave instructions to SVU.
 In particular, L. Chykalenko denied that he ever sent a letter of instruction to Yefremov.
 The existence of such a letter was also denied by J. Hermayze.
 N. Pavlushkova (sister of the defendant) argues that "SVU as an organization was the centre for a very narrow circle of people, not more than 12–15, without a strong organized periphery" and it recognized that the confessions at the trial of the defendants was forced.

 Despite the Soviet SVU publicity process, the sentence was considered too moderate.
 According to K. Turkalo, one of the defendants, the prosecutor threatened 13 of the defendants with the Highest Degree of Penalty (death penalty), but did not demand it.
 45 defendants were sentenced to 10 years of imprisonment in strict isolation, 6 to 8 years, 3 to 6 years, 10 to 5 years, 21 to 3 years and 1 to 2 years, 10 received a suspended sentence and were immediately released.
 5 more were pardoned in a few months.
 Some prisoners had been sent to the Solovetsky Islands.
 In the 1930s and during the first months of World War II, many participants of the SVU were again arrested and disappeared.
 Most of the accused died in prison or in exile, only a few emigrated (K. Turkalo), and some were rehabilitated after World War II (V. Hantsov, V. Atamanovskyy).

 In modern Ukrainian opinion, the dominant thought is that SVU and SUM did not exist as organizations, and were provocations of the GPU (V. Holubnychyy, V. Hryshko, M. Kowalewsky, G. Kostyuk, Yu.
 Lavrinenko, R. Sallivant, K. Turkalo, P. Fedak), however some sources recognize the existence of SVU (N. Pavlushkova, W. Ivy).

-The hypothesis that SVU–SUM was a fictitious organization of the GPU is supported by the existence of other show trials (Shakhty process in 1928 or the so-called Prompartia (Industrial Party) in December 1930), which were purely political.
+The hypothesis that SVU–SUM was a fictitious organization of the GPU is supported by the existence of other show trials (such as theShakhty process in 1928 or the so-called Prompartia (Industrial Party) in December 1930), which were purely political.

-It is more probable that the defendants in the SVU process were Ukrainian patriots, who actively worked for the Ukrainian national cultural renaissance in the 1920s, but they did so spontaneously, without creating any anti-Soviet political organization, with no directive from the Ukrainian emigration.
+It is more probable that the defendants in the SVU process were Ukrainian patriots, who actively worked for the Ukrainian national cultural renaissance in the 1920s, but did so spontaneously, without creating any anti-Soviet political organization, and no directives from Ukrainian emigres.